SSSAccount/finance-tracker/README.md

 pip install -r requirements.txt
 ```

-Ensure you have also downloaded "finance_tracker.py", "helper.py", "financials.json" and a file called "bulk.csv" in the same directory
+Ensure you have also downloaded "finance_tracker.py", "helper.py", "financials.json" and create a new file called "bulk.csv" in the same directory

 ## Usage/Examples